PixelCyber/Thor/README.md

 ### Join beta test on TestFlight for free

-* beta test requesting will be closed at 10:00 pm on this weekend (2017.3.19).

 * Send your email address to beta@pixelcyber.com.

 * [Create issues](https://github.com/PixelCyber/Thor/issues/new) and paste your email address.